Dispersive Landau levels and valley currents in strained graphene nanoribbons: Scalar potential

 Numerical simulations on the strained lattice model incorporating the scalar potential term Eq.~(\ref{eq:scalar_potential_lattice}) reproduce the analytical result Eq.~(\ref{eq:spectrum_b_e}) for the bulk modes, as shown in Fig.~\ref{fig:spectrum_be}.
-The most striking effect of taking the electric field into account is that LL$_0$ also acquires a linear dispersion $\mp \beta v_F$ which is opposite in the two valleys.
+The most striking effect of taking the electric field into account is that LL$_0$ also acquires a linear dispersion with an opposite slope $\mp \beta \hbar v_F$ in the two valleys.
 Therefore, LL$_0$ contributes to bulk valley currents under the combination of $\bm{E}$ and $\bm{\mathcal{B}}$ fields, whereas LL$_n$ with $n \neq 0$ only require the presence of $\bm{\mathcal{B}}$.